 This information, together with the observation of the tongue and feeling the pulse forms the basis of the diagnosis.
 Personalised treatment can then takes place.

 Treatment is the process of re-establishing the energy balance.
 Treatment methods include insertion of fine, stainless steel needles into acupuncture points.
 These either stimulate or sedate the flow of energy of a specific pathway.
-Alternatively, application of warmth using a herb called mugwort (Moxa) to the acupuncture point.
+Alternatively, the application of warmth using a herb called mugwort (Moxa) to the acupuncture point.
 A combination of Cupping and Bodywork (acupressure/massage) provide an energy balance.
 This allows health to improve.

 GP referrals can happen in some cases.